amaliejvik/it1901-project-pacman/pacMan-application/docs/release3/README.md

 This is the README for the third and last release of our PacMan game.

-Underneath you can see the filestructure:
+## Filestructure

    ```
 ├── pacMan-application